sayanee/archives/_posts/2007-11-11-women-money-by-suze-orman.md

 ---
 layout: post
-title: Women & Money by Suze Orman
+title: Women & Money by Suze Orman'
 categories:
-- Book Reviews
-- Business &amp; Finance
+- Books
-tags: []
-status: publish
-type: post
-published: true
-meta: {}
 ---

 **Book Title:** Women and Money - Owning the power to control your destiny **Author:**Suze Orman **Year written/published:** 2007 **Book Source:** Google Books, Library **Some extracts:** some definitions...
 - savings and loan
 - credit union - a financial institution that offers the same services as a traditional bank